Send the link below via email or IMCopy

 of historical texts from all over the world.
 This is the "Crusades" page:

 And, how do you know which resources are appropriate?

 Here's a video that will help you understand how to scan scholarly journal articles for relevance:

-Source cards (one per source)- these cards provide all the bibliographic information you will need to generate a bibliography.
+Source cards (one per source)- these cards will contain all the information you'll need for your Works Cited/References page.
 If you take any idea from a source, the first thing you must do is create a source card.
 You may not end up using that particular resource for your final product, but you never know.
 You may also create a master list of all your resources.
 Just

 make sure you assign a number or letter to each individual source.

 Source note cards (as many as you need)- Must be identified with source code (# or letter).
 It contains just

 This can be a direct quote (indicated by quotation marks), a paraphrase, or summary (indicate which, e.g.- "P" or "S").
 Later on, you may want to color-code these by subject/subtopic.
 This process will help you make connections, which will help you organize your first draft.

 See the "Helpful Graphics" section